oxfam logo

 Since October 7, violence in Gaza and Israel has escalated significantly.
 On 7 October, Israel was attacked by the Hamas organization, killing 1200 Israelis and taking over 250 Israelis, including 38 children, hostage, 96 of whom are reported to still be held in Gaza.

 Sweden must stand on the right side of history.
-An entire population is at risk of starvation - and we urge you to do everything you can to ensure that a permanent ceasefire is established immediately.
+We urge you to do everything you can to ensure that a permanent ceasefire is established immediately.
 The people of Gaza cannot wait.

 Signatures